rafaelmagic/home-assistant-autohotkey/README.md

 ## 🔹 2.
 Choose "Windows Credentials"
 🟢 Click the Windows Credentials tab (not Web Credentials) That's where AHK stores tokens when using passwords.ahk.
+Under the "Generic Credentials" section.

+In Step 5, we will generate a credential for the Home Assistant API.

 .
 .